cpp-best-practices/game_jam/Jam1_April_2022/readme.md

 You can interpret this theme in any way that makes sense to you, but you submission must include the use of this theme.

+For inspiration, you can look at the [English Wikipedia page for "Round"](https://en.wikipedia.org/wiki/Round).

 ## Timeline

  * April 1, 2022 12:00 UTC: Topic announcement